ivano-donadi/KVN/README.md

 #### Note:

-During the evaluation, it is completely normal to recieve the following message, especially when evaluating a model in the early stages of training:
+During the evaluation, it is completely normal to receive the following message, especially when evaluating a model in the early stages of training:

 ```
 levenberg_marquardt_strategy.cc:114] Linear solver failure.
 Failed to compute a step: Eigen LLT decomposition failed.